Bachelor of Accounting - CQ01

 |Core Units||16||Major Units||8|

-You are required to complete a total of 24 units including 16 core units, and eight units from a choice of 12 majors in Digital Media, Financial Planning, Geography and Environmental Studies, History, Human Resources Management, Journalism, Management, Marketing, Property, Psychology, or Public Relations.
-You may choose to complete one or two four-unit minors in a selection of these disciplines rather than an eight-unit major.
+You are required to complete a total of 24 units including 16 core units, and an eight-unit major.
+You can choose a major in Financial Planning, Property, or Management, Entrepreneurship and Accounting.
+You may choose to complete two four-unit minors in either innovation, public practice or liberal studies rather than an eight-unit major.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.